vre-hub/vre-hub.github.io/docs/rucio.md

 ```
 $ voms-proxy-init --voms escape --cert /opt/rucio/etc/client.crt --key /opt/rucio/etc/client.key --out /tmp/x509up --debug
 ```
-**Without the above command you will not be abel to execute uploads and downloads!**
+**Without the above command you will not be able to execute uploads and downloads!**

 After having run it, run `rucio whoami` to check you are authenticated against the server.